 Since the Group is subject to Regulations Governing the Management, Utilization, and Taxation of Repatriated Offshore Funds, which restricts the use of repatriated funds, the Group classified the funds as financial assets at amortized cost- non-current.
-This investment plan expires on December 31, 2023, and will be withdrawn in installments to unrestricted accounts in accordance with regulation.
+This investment plan expires on December 31, 2024, and will be withdrawn in installments to unrestricted accounts in accordance with regulation.
+The Group obtained an audit report on its investment plan from its accountant in June, 2024, and the balance of its special account for the repatriation of foreign-currency surpluses, which consisted of interest on deposits only, was classified as an unrestricted account.